asathoor/myChildTheme/README.md

 ## On the domain server

-When your child theme is ready you can install the exported zip as a child theme.
+When your child theme is ready, you can install the exported zip as a child theme.

 Oh - and remember to push to Github.